 Plated, Filled and Solid Gold

-- Gold plated: Base metal coated with a very thin layer of gold/gold alloy.
+Gold plated jewellery is made of base metal coated with a very thin layer of gold/gold alloy.
 The gold content is usually less than 1% of the total metal weight of the jewellery.
 While gold plated pieces have the gold appearance, the thin layer of gold often wears off over time.
 Due to the low content of gold, gold plated jewellery pieces are relatively cheaper compared to those of gold filled or solid gold.

-- Gold filled: Base metal bonded with a thicker layer of gold/gold alloy.
+Gold filled jewellery is made of base metal bonded with a thicker layer of gold/gold alloy.
 The gold content must make up at least 5% of the total metal weight of the jewellery.

-- Solid gold: Made entirely of gold/ gold alloy.
+Solid gold is made entirely of gold/ gold alloy.
 Solid gold jewellery pieces are the highest in price and value among the three due to the high content of gold.